Can I simultaneously apply for more than one Master’s degree programme?Open areaClose area

 What is the Grade Point Average (GPA) that I will need in order to apply?Open areaClose area

+The study programmes can be subject to restrictions in admissions.
 The GPA results from past application and selection/admission procedures.
 Therefore it is not

 determined beforehand a respective application term.
 The GPA depends on the final grades of